exwer/vite-plugin-vue3-auto-i18n/README.md

 ```

-Then, add this plugin to your `vite.config.js`, **note that the order of this plugin should come after vue plugin.**
+Then, add this plugin to your `vite.config.js`.
+**warning: The order of this plugin should come after vue plugin.**

 ```js
 import { defineConfig } from 'vite'